Helvetica: History

-In the late 1970s and 1980s, Linotype licensed Helvetica to Xerox, Adobe and Apple, guaranteeing its importance in digital printing by making it one of the core fonts of the PostScript page description language.
-This led to a version being included on Macintosh computers and a metrically-compatible clone, Arial, on Windows computers.
+In the 1970s and 1980s, Linotype licensed Helvetica to IBM, Xerox, Adobe, and Apple, guaranteeing its importance in digital printing by making it one of the core computer fonts of the PostScript page description language.
+The phototype and digital versions were derived from the 12-point metal type.
+This led to a version being included on Macintosh computers, with Arial (a metrically compatible clone) included with Microsoft Windows computers.
 The rights to Helvetica are now held by Monotype Imaging, which acquired Linotype; the Neue Haas Grotesk digitisation (discussed below) was co-released with Font Bureau.